Hello – I’m Nicola Ashe, a brand consultant living in Durban, South Africa.

 Fast forward a few years and I’ve never been happier and Ask Ashe allows me to use my knowledge of the industry and love of networking people, brands and places together, to assist small businesses with their own brand strategies.
 I work alone on most projects, but my business model is collaborative, so I get to work with a variety of other small business owners who are graphic, web and copy pros on projects that allow for that scope.

 My blog is still a place to share all the cool things I find, but I also profile some of the local businesses I work with.
-I was a secret reviewer on the Eat Out 2017 and 2018 Durban Restaurant Panel, have written countless articles about my city, its people and small business and you’ll always find me supporting local and shouting about my clever colleagues, who are pioneering small business in Durban.
+I’ve been a secret reviewer on the Eat Out Durban Restaurant Panel for 3 years, have written countless articles about my city, its people and small business and you’ll always find me supporting local and shouting about my clever colleagues, who are pioneering small business in Durban.

 So that’s how ‘Ask Ashe‘ finally became a ‘real’ business.